mundipagg/hub-button/README.md

 # Hub Button - For External Apps

 > If `installId` is defined, hub button works as integrated, showing "view integration".
-If `installId` isn't defined, hub button works as new integration, showing "integrate with mundipagg";
+If `installId` isn't defined, hub button works as new integration, showing "Integrate with Pagar.me";

 ```html
 <!DOCTYPE HTML>